 Request your Consultation

 Employees are protected by federal and state employment and labor laws, which are in place to ensure companies treat and pay them fairly.
 Illinois companies and employers who engage in illegal, manipulative, or dishonest practices must be held accountable.
 If you have unpaid wages or your employer is withholding payment, we believe you should be compensated for your losses.
-Contact The Zoldan Law Group, PLLC to schedule a free consultation today.
+Contact The Zoldan Law Group, PLLC to schedule a confidential consultation today.

 You may have a claim for non-payment or the withholding of wages if your employer has failed to pay you: